Group Fitness Instructor Insurance

 Many gyms or fitness facilities require you to provide your own insurance before you are able to instruct classes at their facility.
 Check your contract if you aren’t sure.

-Insured fitness professionals who are not required by others to get insurance choose to do so in order to protect themselves against injured students who sue, or whose medical insurance company sues, you to cover medical expenses.
+Insured fitness professionals who are not required by others to get group exercise instructor insurance choose to do so in order to protect themselves against injured students who sue, or whose medical insurance company sues, you to cover medical expenses.

 You can be exposed to lawsuit even years after an injury has occurred.
-Make sure you take the necessary steps to protect your career as a Group Fitness Instructor.
+Make sure you take the necessary steps to protect your career as a Group Fitness Instructor by investing in a group fitness instructor liability insurance policy.

 The average cost of insurance for group fitness instructors begins around $125 per year.
 Non-certified rates are a bit higher.